sumanthnanis/El-study-assignment-exercise-1/Structural Design Pattern/Readme.md

 ## Projects

 - **Decorator Pattern**: Showcases the Decorator Design Pattern through a Coffee Shop use case.
-- **Adapter Pattern**: Implements the Adapter Design Pattern with an example that connects different interfaces.
+- **Composite Pattern**: Demonstrates the Composite Design Pattern by allowing clients to treat individual objects and compositions of objects uniformly.

 Refer to each project's README file for detailed instructions and usage.